Having more fun than a human being should be allowed to have, Rush Limbaugh.

 Hello.

-Uh longtime listener, first-time caller.
+Hey, Mega Ditto Karush, longtime listener, first-time caller.

-Hey, I wanted to ask you, the liberal media spend so much time focusing on what they say is lies by you.
+Hey, I wanted to ask you: the liberal media spend so much time focusing on what they say is lies by you.

 If they were such lies, why do they spend so much time focusing on?

-You you're you're if if I lie so much, why are they spending so much time talking about the if somebody lies, you're not going to pay any attention to it.
+If I lie so much, why are they spending so much time talking about this?

-Obviously, it's sitting home.
+Obviously, it's hitting home.

-Well, no, that's not, they're trying what what is what is happening here is an ongoing effort.
+What is happening here is an ongoing effort.

-Look, I hate there's no way I can talk about this without sound like I'm whining, and I'm not whining.
+Look, there's no way I can talk about this without saying I'm whining, and I'm not whining, but he's asked a question.

 The effort here is to discredit me in the eyes of people that do not listen, so as to limit the growth of this audience.

-They're not they're not they're not they're not trying to prove anything.
+They're not trying to prove anything.

-They're not even they don't even care if what they're saying is true.
+They don't even care if what they're saying is true.

 They're just leveling the accusation.

-It's character assassination death, whatever you want to call it, and it's ongoing and it happens multiple times a day.
+And it's ongoing and it happens multiple times a day.

-I just I don't play the sound bites every day, but it happens all the time.
+I just, I don't play the sound bites every day, but it happens all the time when my name is taken in political vein all the time.

 They don't really think I'm lying.